visgl/loaders.gl/examples-experimental/point-tile-source/README.md

-This is a standalone web app using `@loaders.gl/potree`.
+This is a standalone web app showing how to load and render pointcloud datasets.

 ### Usage